puppetlabs/puppetlabs-helm/README.md

 ##### `env`

-Sets the environment variables required for helm to connect to the kubernetes cluster
+Sets the environment variables required for Helm to connect to the kubernetes cluster.

 Default: `undef`